gaurav-abhinav/Twitter_Sentiment_-Analysis/README.md

 To get started with the project, follow these steps:

-Clone the repository
+1. Clone the repository
-Navigate to the project directory
+2. Navigate to the project directory
-Install the dependencies specified in the: Twitter_Sentimental_Analysis.ipynb Acquire the raw data(e.g., ).
+3. Install the dependencies specified in the: Twitter_Sentimental_Analysis.ipynb
-Run the data preprocessing scripts in the notebooks directory to clean and process the data.
+4. Acquire the raw data(e.g., Twitter_Data.csv).
+5. Open and run the Twitter_Sentimental_Analysis.ipynb file.
-Execute the model training scripts in the notebooks directory to train the sentiment analysis model.
+6. Execute the model training scripts in the notebooks directory to train the sentiment analysis model.

+# Contributing
+Contributions to this project are welcome.
+If you find any issues or have ideas for improvements, please open an issue or submit a pull request.
+Make sure to follow the existing coding style and include tests for new functionalities.